nikhilm/muzicast/docs/usermanual/source/installation.rst

 Installation
 ============

-Installing ProjectName is a quick and simple process.
+Installing Muzicast is a quick and simple process.
-ProjectName can run on any computer which has any of the operating systems below:
+Muzicast can run on any computer which has any of the operating systems below:

 * Windows XP or later
 * Linux
 * Mac OSX

-To install ProjectName, please select the right section for your operating system.
+To install Muzicast, please select the right section for your operating system.

 .. toctree::